s3rvac/retdec-python/docs/scripts.rst

 * ``--with-cg`` -- Generate a call graph when the decompilation ends.
 * ``--with-cfgs`` -- Generate call graphs for all functions when the decompilation ends.
 * ``--with-archive`` -- Generate an archive containing all decompilation outputs when the decompilation ends.

-See the `official documentation <https://retdec.com/api/docs/decompiler.html#decompilation-parameters>`_ for more details.

 Example
 ^^^^^^^